BetulCengiz/multidocumentagenticrag/README.md

 # Multi-Document Agent System with LLaMA and Mistral

 This project implements a multi-document agent system using advanced language models, vector stores, and document summarization techniques.
 The goal is to facilitate the querying and summarizing of documents, such as contracts, using vector-based searches and large language models (LLMs).
+A demo version has been shared with you.

 ## Features
 - **Document Loading and Querying:** Load documents from directories, split them into manageable chunks, and create vector stores for querying.